How Investors Miss Big Profits

 Alpha is a measure of performance on a risk-adjusted basis.
 Alpha takes the volatility (price risk) of a mutual fund and compares its risk-adjusted performance to a benchmark index.
 The excess return of the fund relative to the return of the benchmark index is a fund’s alpha.
 Simply stated, alpha represents the value that a portfolio manager adds to or subtracts from a fund’s return.
 Investors’ alpha is the value a retail investor adds to or subtracts from the alpha delivered by the portfolio manager.
 The return of the respective index is considered to be zero alpha, so any excess over the index is considered positive investor alpha.

-Louis Harvey developed a calculation that would measure whether mutual fund investors were actually earning more or less than the reported alpha.
-In 1994, DALBAR issued the first Quantitative Analysis of Investor Behavior, showing that investors had severely underperformed the average mutual fund alpha!
+I developed a calculation that would measure whether mutual fund investors were actually earning more or less than the reported alpha.
+In 1994, DALBAR issued the first Quantitative Analysis of Investor Behavior (QAIB), showing that investors had severely underperformed the average mutual fund alpha!
 This underperformance continues to this day.

 This shocking finding of underperformance led to research to understand how and why millions of investors were missing so much of the alpha and, ultimately, what they could do to capture more of the profits that funds were earning.